Modern slavery and human trafficking statement

 We have employment policies and procedures in place designed to provide guidance and advice to staff and managers, and which comply with employment legislation.
 All policies and procedures are available to all staff on our intranet.
 They are also supported by training sessions for managers.

 Our equality, diversity and inclusion, grievance, and dignity at work policies and procedures give a platform for our staff to raise concerns about poor working practices.
-We have Freedom to Speak Up Guardians available as an avenue for staff to raise issues of concern in confidence, and plan to supplement these with Freedom to Speak Up Ambassadors in 2023/24.
+We have trained Freedom to Speak Up Guardians and Ambassadors available as an avenue for staff to raise issues of concern in confidence.
+Staff also have access to an employee assistance programme and all information is confidential.

 We’re strongly committed to equality, diversity and inclusion and creating a non-discriminatory and respectful working environment for our staff.
 We have a set of values and behaviours that all staff are expected to comply with.
 Job applicants are expected to demonstrate these attributes in the recruitment process.